 By the time the show was ready for presentation by Silverman, a few more things had changed: Geoff and Mike were merged into one character called "Ronnie" (later renamed "Fred", at Silverman's behest), Kelly was renamed to "Daphne", Linda was now called "Velma", and Shaggy (formerly "W.W.") was no longer her brother.
 Also, Silverman – not being very fond of the name Mysteries Five – had renamed the show Who's S-S-Scared?
 Using storyboards, presentation boards, and a short completed animation sequence, Silverman presented Who's S-S-Scared? to the CBS executives as the centerpiece for the upcoming 1969–1970 season's Saturday morning cartoon block.
 The executives felt that the presentation artwork was far too frightening for young viewers and, thinking the show would be the same, decided to pass on it.

 Now without a centerpiece for the upcoming season's programming, Silverman turned to Ruby and Spears, who reworked the show to make it more comedic and less frightening.
 They dropped the rock band element, and began to focus more attention on Shaggy and Too Much.
 According to Ruby and Spears, Silverman was inspired by the ad-lib "doo-be-doo-be-doo" he heard at the end of Frank Sinatra's interpretation of Bert Kaempfert's song "Strangers in the Night" on the way out to one of their meetings, and decided to rename the dog "Scooby-Doo" and re-rechristen the show Scooby-Doo, Where Are You!
 The revised show was re-presented to CBS executives, who approved it for production.

-What's your Scooby Doo worth?
+What's your Scooby Doo worth in 2021?
 Here are some recently sold items.